-- 3. Write differences.

-- (1) Natural science and Social science.

-- (2) Theoretical science and Applied science.

-- 4. Explain the following concepts with examples.

-- (1) Diaspora

-- (2) Bio-Sociology

-- 5. (A) Complete the concept map.

-- (B) State whether the following statements are True or False with reasons. - (1) The French revolution led to changes in society.
+- (1) Natural science and Social science. - (2) Theoretical science and Applied science. - 4.
+Explain the concepts with suitable examples. - (1) Diaspora - (2) Bio-Sociology - 5.
+State whether the following statements are True or False with reasons. - (1) The French revolution led to changes in society. - (2) The developments in natural science has had an impact on sociology as a discipline.